standardebooks/manual/10-art-and-images.rst

 #.
 Both the title and author are in League Spartan font with 5px letter spacing in ALL CAPS.

 	#.
+If the author is :string:`Anonymous`, then the author is omitted from the cover image.

+#.
 The left and right sides of the black title box have at least 40px padding.
 More padding is preferrable over cramming the title in.

 #.
 Translators, illustrators, and other contributors besides the author do not appear on the cover.